You Are Empty: Reception

 The game received unfavorable reviews from critics.
 On the review aggregator GameRankings, the game had an average score of 40% based on 15 reviews.
 On Metacritic, the game had an average score of 34 out of 100, based on 14 reviews.

 Brett Todd of GameSpot gave the game a rating of 1.5 out of 10, stating "It's hard to imagine how anybody could make the Stalin-era Soviet Union less appealing than it was in reality, but You Are Empty sure does the trick."
 Todd described the game as an "atrocity" and a "painful exercise in shooter stupidity."
 Todd opined the English translations from the original Russian are "awful", the game has a slow, boring pace, the monsters are "mostly ripped off from other games" (mentioning Doom, Painkiller, Serious Sam, Silent Hill, and Redneck Rampage), and the missions are "geared around hunts for keys and levers."
 Todd did say that "some of the music can be effectively creepy."
 Todd ended his review by saying, "the nihilistic name of the game is never explained.
 Now move on with your life and try to pretend that games like You Are Empty don't exist."

+Re-Release

+On August 18, 2026, ZOOM Platform announced that You Are Empty would be re-released for modern systems, featuring bug fixes and new features, under the title You Are Empty: Absolute Edition.
+The game's trailer was also released on that same date.
+Development is being handled by Jordan Freeman Group and ZOOM Platform, with publishing by Strategy First and BillionTech, and the launch is scheduled for the game's 20th anniversary on October 27, 2026.